Hashnode/mern-starter/README.md

 1. `npm run start` - starts the development server with hot reloading enabled

-2. `npm run start:prod` - bundles the code and starts the production server
+2. `npm run bs` - bundles the code and starts the production server

 3. `npm run test` - start the test runner